cryptoeconomics-hub/cryptoeconomics-hub.github.io/cryptoeconomics.md

 ---
 layout: landing
 title: Getting Started With Cryptoeconomics
-description: A course on cryptoeconomics to get started and understand it's relevance in the blockchain space.
+description: A course on cryptoeconomics to get started and understand it's relevance in the crypto space.
 There are numerous writings about cryptoeconomics out there.
 Here we'd like to give you a small pill about what cryptoeconomics is and provide you with further reading material.
 image: assets/images/cryptoeconomics.jpeg
 nav-menu: false
 ---